 Lauren Hattendorf is a marketing and operations professional who loves helping skincare brands succeed.
 Offline, she can be found spilling flour on the floor while baking and planning trips to destinations across the world.

-I was born and raised in the shadow of Los Angeles.
-I choose to still live here.
+I was born, raised and still live in the shadow of Los Angeles.
 Beauty ideals are considered standards here, and they are high.
-As I write this, awards season is winding down and the international fashion weeks are in full swing.
+When I started writing this piece, awards season was winding down and the international fashion weeks were in full swing.
+It almost feels like that was years ago, not just a few weeks.
+Given the current state of the world and all of our lives during this pandemic, it may seem that writing and reading about hair is trivial.
+But I'm reminded of the words of actress and playwright Claudia Shear that, "Yes, fashion absolutely matters, but it doesn't matter absolutely."
+Substitute the word fashion for beauty or for hair and the quote still holds.
 Look at the red carpets.
 Glamour abounds.
 It’s gorgeous, it’s fun, it’s art.
 It’s the epitome of what Western society calls beautiful.
 But look closer.
 Curly hair is in hiding.
 In a world where more than half of the population has naturally curly or wavy hair, it’s not getting much screen time.
 But screen time directs beauty ideals, and these ideals impact our lives whether or not we want them to, and whether or not we realize it.

 When I was little, I called long, straight hair like Pocahontas’s “princess hair.”
 It’s not what I had, but it’s what I wanted.
 I was thrilled when The Princess Diaries was released.
 I had Princess Mia’s curly hair.
 For the first time in my life, there was someone on screen with hair like mine and I didn’t feel like the odd one out.
 Representation was a new feeling, and even though her hair was straightened into the actual princess hair I’d always wanted, I was still excited.